openconfig/reference/rpc/gnmi/gnmi-specification.md

     expressed within the message are formed by the concatenation of `prefix + path`.
 The `prefix` always precedes the `path` elements.
 Further semantics of prefixes are described in [2.4.1](#241-path-prefixes).
-*   `alias` - a string providing an alias for the prefix specified within the notification message.
-The encoding of an alias, and the procedure for their creation  is described in [2.4.2](#242-path-aliases).
 *   `update` - a list of update messages that indicate changes in the underlying data of the target.
 Both modification and creation of data is expressed through the update message.